Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays all the lines in a file that do not contain the pattern "bin" A script that displays the lines of a file starting with a letter, even capital letter A script that replaces all characters A and c from input to z and e respectively
+A script that displays all the lines in a file that do not contain the pattern "bin" A script that displays the lines of a file starting with a letter, even capital letter A script that replaces all characters A and c from input to z and e respectively A script that removes all letters c and C from input